King

 Notable People Named King

-King Von, born Dayvon Daquan Bennett, was a highly influential American drill rapper from Chicago, Illinois.
+King Von, born Dayvon Daquan Bennett, was an American rapper from Chicago and a leading drill figure affiliated with the Black Disciples.

 Julia Bancroft